As a writer and researcher, Alison is especially interested in using natural ingredients as inexpensive solutions to skin-care problems.

-In this article, we are going to look at
+In this article, we are going to look at:

-- AHAs what they are and what they can do for your skin.
+• AHAs, what they are and what they can do for your skin.

-- Simple homemade AHA skin care recipes for glowing skin
+• Simple homemade AHA skin care recipes for glowing skin.

-- Which fruits to eat to improve your skin and why they work.
+• The best fruits to eat to improve your skin and why they work.

-What are AHAs?
+What Are AHAs?

-AHAs are a group of compounds that are now widely available in over the counter beauty and skin care treatments whereas previously, they were more likely to be found in professional, salon treatments such as skin peels.
+AHAs are a group of compounds that are now widely available in over-the-counter beauty and skin care treatments, whereas previously, they were more likely to be found in professional, salon treatments such as skin peels.

-The video (below) contains a great explanation of what AHAs do for your skin as well as showing you how to make a fruit mask peel (also see my recipe for a pineapple, papaya and honey mask below!).
+The video below contains a great explanation of what AHAs do for your skin as well as showing you how to make a fruit mask peel (also see my recipe for a pineapple, papaya and honey mask below).

 Which Fruits Contain AHAs?

-There are different AHAs, not all of them are found in fruits, but these are the main ones.
+There are different AHAs, and not all of them are found in fruits, but these are the main ones.

-- Tartaric acid is found in grapes.
+- Tartaric acid: Found in grapes.

-In addition to the above, there are two other common AHAs which are not found in fruits.
+In addition to the above, there are two other common AHAs, which are not found in fruits.

-What Can AHAs do for My Skin?
+What Can AHAs Do for My Skin?

 The advantage of using AHAs to exfoliate your skin is that you do not have to use scrubs containing harsh or abrasive particles which could cause tiny abrasions on the surface of your skin.
-Any damage to the skin surface for people suffering from acne is bad news because it could allow acne causing bacteria to enter the skin and set up more inflammation.
+Any damage to the skin surface for people suffering from acne is bad news, because it could allow acne-causing bacteria to enter the skin and set up more inflammation.